michaelhdev/project-4/README.md

 -  On the bugs list page the user clicks the bug they would like to comment on.
 - The user clicks on the view details button and the bug details page opens.
 - The user enters a comment in the comment field and clicks the comment button.
+- The comment is displayed alone with the user who entered it and the date.
+- If the comment button is clicked with no comment an error message is displayed.

+### A user wants to view all current features
+- The user clicks on the view features link on the menu bar or on the dashboard page.
+- A list of features are display sorted by date created.
+- If a feature is pending it is coloured red, if it is in progress it is coloured orange and if it is complete it is coloured green
+- The feature contains – feature name, create by and total donations.
+When the drop down is selected the date added, description and number of comments are displayed.
+- The top 3 features with the highest donation and status set to in progress are highlighted in yellow to show the user the features being currently worked on.

+### A user wants to view features based on a certain criteria
+- The user clicks on the view features link on the menu bar or on the dashboard page, features are initially sorted by date.
+- The user selects ‘created by’ and selects the sort button.
+The features are returned sorted by who created them.
+- The user selects ‘status’ and selects the sort button.
+The features are returned sorted by status.
+- The user selects ‘date’ and selects the sort button.
+The features are returned sorted by date.
+- The user selects ‘donations’ and selects the sort button.
+The features are returned sorted by total donations.

+### A user wants to add a feature to the system
+- The user clicks on the add feature button on the features page.
+- The New feature page is displayed
+- The user enters a title and description and clicks save
+- The user is returned to the features details page where they can see the information they have entered.
+There is an option to edit the feature if they are not happy with what they have entered.
+- If no title or description is entered an error message is displayed

+### A user wants to edit a feature that they have entered.
+-  On the features list page the user clicks the feature they have created and would like to edit.
+- The user clicks on the view details button and the feature details page opens.
+- If the user has created the feature the edit feature button will display on the feature details page.
+- The user clicks on the edit feature button
+- The user edits the title or description and clicks save
+- The user is returned to the feature details page where they can see the information they have entered.
+There is an option to edit the feature again if they are not happy with what they have entered.
+- If no title or description is entered an error message is displayed

+### A user wants to donate to have a feature developed
+- On the features list page the user clicks the feature they would like to donate for.
+- The user enters the amount they would like to donate and clicks the donate button.
+- The amount the entered is added to the cart

+### A user wants to checkout and pay for his/her donations
+- The user clicks on the cart button icon on the menu bar.
+- The cart page opens displaying the items in the cart and the total cost
+- The user clicks on the checkout button the checkout page is displayed
+- The user enters address and payment details
+- If the details are correct the user is returned to the feature list page with a success message displayed.
+The feature donation total has been updated.
+- If incorrect address or payment details are entered an error message is displayed on the cart page.

+### A user wants to delete items from his/her basket
+- The user clicks on the cart button icon on the menu bar.
+- The cart page opens displaying the items in the cart and the total cost
+- The user clicks the delete icon beside the item they want deleted
+- The item is deleted and the total in the cart is updated

+### A user wants to comment on a feature
+-  On the features list page the user clicks the feature they would like to comment on.
+- The user clicks on the view details button and the feature details page opens.
+- The user enters a comment in the comment field and clicks the comment button.
+- The comment is displayed alone with the user who entered it and the date.
+- If the comment button is clicked with no comment an error message is displayed.

+### A user wants to log out
+- The user clicks the log out button on the menu bar.
+- The user is logged out and returned to the landing page with a successfully logged out message.

 ## Issues
 - Give less space for votes – bugs/features with large names are extending their container.